-The DFI helps governments source private investment for their development projects, many of which work to transform abandoned or neglected spaces into rallying points for underserved communities.
+The DFI helps cities and towns attract private investment for their development projects, many of which work to transform abandoned or neglected spaces into rallying points for underserved communities.

-As a real estate development associate, Nelson saw seen first-hand what it takes to make these projects work, and it sounds, at first, disarmingly simple.
+As a development associate, Nelson saw seen first-hand what it takes to make these projects work, and it sounds, at first, disarmingly simple.